 Reviews are conducted using the Benchmarking Assessment Rubric which focuses on academic performance, ethical behavior, and professional disposition.
-Each student will be notified in writing by the Department Chairperson regarding the outcome of the benchmarking review and a copy will be placed in the student's file.
-Students who receive an unsatisfactory evaluation will be placed on probation, provided with a remediation plan, and given one semester to implement the remediation plan in order to improve their performance to a satisfactory level.
-A subsequent unsatisfactory evaluation after the probationary period will result in dismissal from the program.
+Each student will be notified in writing by the Department Chairperson regarding the outcome of the benchmarking review, and a copy will be placed in the student's file.

+Students who receive an unsatisfactory evaluation will be placed on probation, provided with a remediation plan, and given a timeline to complete the remediation plan to improve their performance to a satisfactory level.
+A subsequent unsatisfactory evaluation after the benchmarking period will result in a recommendation to Department Chair for dismissal from the program.